JonghoL/Docs/docs/thirdpartyshoppingcarts.rst

 - API ID or Login ID is your gateway username.
 - Transaction Key is your gateway password.
 - The MD5 Hash is the word "gateway" without the marks.

-For testing, you can use the username and password of "demo" and "password".